tsmatz/minecraft-rl-example/Readme.md

 # Reinforcement Learning in Minecraft (Project Malmo Example)

-This sample code trains an agent in Minecraft with reinforcement learning.
-(Here I used RLlib.)<br>
+This example code trains an agent in Minecraft with reinforcement learning.
+(Here I have used RLlib.)<br>
-In this example, a maze (in which, the path is randomized) is given and the agent will learn to reach to a goal block using observed frame pixels (84 x 84 x 3 channels).
+In this example, a maze (in which, the path is randomized) is given in each episode, and the agent will learn to reach to a goal block using the observed frame pixels (84 x 84 x 3 channels).

-See [here](https://tsmatz.wordpress.com/2020/07/09/minerl-and-malmo-reinforcement-learning-in-minecraft/) for the tutorial of Project Malmo, which is a modded Minecraft built by Microsoft Research.
+See [here](https://tsmatz.wordpress.com/2020/07/09/minerl-and-malmo-reinforcement-learning-in-minecraft/) for the tutorial of Project Malmo, which is built on a modded Minecraft by Microsoft Research.

-Follow this description to run this sample.
+This Readme provides instructions for running this example.

-## 1. Setup prerequisite environment ##
+## 1. Setup prerequisite software in Ubuntu ##

 In this example, I assume Ubuntu 18.04 with real monitor (which is used to show Minecraft UI) to run the training.
-(I have tried and run these steps on Ubuntu 18.04 in Microsoft Azure.)<br>
+(I have used Ubuntu 18.04 LTS in Microsoft Azure.)<br>
 You can also join into the same game with your own Minecraft PC client, if needed.
 (See [here](https://tsmatz.wordpress.com/2020/07/09/minerl-and-malmo-reinforcement-learning-in-minecraft/) for details.)

 Now let's start to set up your Ubuntu environment.

 <blockquote>
 Note : I have run and trained the agent in GPU utilized VM (instance).<br>
-When you run on NVIDIA GPU-utilized instance to speed up, please setup drivers and libraries as follows.<br>
+When you run on NVIDIA GPU-utilized machine to speed up, please setup GPU drivers and libraries as follows.<br>
-In this setup, I use TensorFlow 2.4.1 and please then install corresponding version of drivers (cuda 11.0) and libraries (cuDNN 8.0).
-See https://www.tensorflow.org/install/source#gpu for details about compatible drivers in TensorFlow.
+I note that you should install correct version of drivers and libraries.
+(In this settings, we'll use CUDA version 11.0 and cuDNN versioin 8.0, since we will use TensorFlow 2.4.1.
+See https://www.tensorflow.org/install/source#gpu for details about compatible drivers in TensorFlow.)

 For preparation, install ```gcc``` and ```make``` tools.